EZ-Maaser

 What happens if I purchase the premium version and then upgrade my phone?

-The Premium Purchase screen in the app contains a Restore Purchase button.
+The Purchase Premium screen in the app contains a Restore Purchase button.
 As long as you are logged in to the same Google or Apple account that you originally used to purchase the Premium version, this button will transfer your Premium purchase to your new device.
 If this is not possible (e.g., if the original purchase account is no longer available, or if you changed from Android to iOS or vice versa), then contact us using the Get Support button in the About screen and include your original Google or Apple order confirmation number and we will manually transfer your purchase to your new device.

 Copyright © 2024 | Contact/Support/Feedback | Privacy Policy